Bussler/NeurcompCompression/README.md

 [**Master's Thesis**](Master_Thesis_Training_Methods_for_Memory_efficient_Volume_Scene_Representation_Networks_Maarten_Bussler.pdf)

-Project for my master's thesis to research possibilities of compressing Scene Representation Networks based on a monolithic architecture with network pruning algorithms.
+Project for my master's thesis to research possibilities of compressing Scene Representation Networks based on latent feature grids with network pruning algorithms.
+The aim is to use the pruning algorithms for identifying the network parameters most important to the reconstruction quality and eliminating the less significant ones.
+This enables the network to learn a good tradeoff between compression ratio and reconstruction quality.

 The network is based on [Neurcomp](https://github.com/matthewberger/neurcomp).
 Besides a binary masking pruning, the pruning algorithms of [Smallify](https://github.com/mitdbg/fastdeepnets) and [Variational Dropout](https://arxiv.org/pdf/1506.02557.pdf) are implemented.

 ## Quick Start